pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `.spec.local.volume`: the persistent volume configuration.
 * `.spec.local.volumeMount`: the persistent volume mount configuration.

+### Prune field

+* `.spec.prune`: Currently only supports filling in `afterFailed`, which can clean up the corresponding metadata table information after the recovery task fails.
+The Prune field will modify the `failed` status of the recovery task.
+If the recovery task ends in the `Failed` status, the cleanup task will automatically start and try to clean up the metadata table information.
+Depending on the cleanup status, different new states will appear:
+    - `PruneScheduled`: The cleanup task has been scheduled but has not yet run.
+    - `PruneRunning`: The cleanup task is running
+    - `PruneComplete`: The cleanup task is completed
+    - `PruneFailed`: The cleanup task failed

 ## CompactBackup CR fields

 For TiDB v9.0.0 and later versions, you can use `CompactBackup` to accelerate PITR (Point-in-time recovery).
 To compact log backup data into structured SST files, you can create a custom `CompactBackup` CR object to define a backup task.
 The following introduces the fields in the `CompactBackup` CR: